 Instructions and deadlines are stated both in your dismissal letter and will be updated below each semester.
 Since the academic dismissal process might be challenging for you, we encourage you to read the letter and guidelines very carefully, and several times, so that you don’t miss an important piece of information or react hastily.
 You will find answers to most or all of your questions within the letter and on this page.
 See below for tips on answering the appeal questions.

-Timeline for Spring 2024 dismissals:
+Timeline for Fall 2024 dismissals

 Grades due to Registrar’s Office